Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Comparison of RTFs and proof of the main theorem

-In the hyperspecial case, the identity \eqref{afl 11} is the Arithmetic Fundamental Lemma conjecture proved in \cite{afl-pf1, afl-pf2}.
-In the vertex parahoric case, \eqref{afl 11} (an instance of Arithmetic Transfer conjecture) is recently proved by Z. Zhang \cite{zhiyu}.
+In the hyperspecial case where the cardinality of the residue field of $F_{0,v}$ is at least $n$, the identity \eqref{afl 11} is the Arithmetic Fundamental Lemma conjecture proved in \cite{afl-pf1, afl-pf2}.
+In the hyperspecial case where the cardinality of the residue field of $F_{0,v}$ is small, and in the vertex parahoric case (an instance of the Arithmetic Transfer conjecture), the identity \eqref{afl 11} is proved by Z. Zhang \cite{zhiyu} when $v$ is unramified over~$\Q$ and by Luo--Mihatsch--Z. Zhang \cite{LMZ} in the ramified case.

 There are two points where the formulation in those works appears different.
 First, they consider a version with derivatives of `inhomogenous' orbital integrals; this is verified to be equivalent to the above homogeonous version as in \cite[Proposition 14.1 (ii)]{RSZ-reg}.
 Second, their identity apparently differs from ours by a sign~$-1$: the reason is that their orbital integral contains a transfer factor defined as in \S~2.4 \emph{ibid.}; under our assumptions on $\gamma$ and $v$, that transfer factor (in its inhomogeneous version), evaluated at a preimage $\gamma'\in G'_{{\rm rs}, v}$ of $\gamma$, differs from our $\kappa_{v}(\gamma')$ by~$-1$. \end{proof}